-Non-Hodgkin's lymphoma may occur in a single lymph node, a group of lymph nodes, or an organ.
-It can spread to almost any part of the body, including the liver, bone marrow, and spleen.
+NHL may occur in a single lymph node, a group of lymph nodes, or an organ.
+It can spread to almost any part of the body.
+This can include the liver, bone marrow, and spleen.

-Treatment for non-Hodgkin's lymphoma depends on the stage of the lymphoma.
+Treatment for NHL depends on the type and stage of the lymphoma.
 It is usually treated with medicines called chemotherapy.
 Your doctor may also give you medicines that work on the body's immune system (immunotherapy).
-You may also need radiation treatments or a procedure called a bone marrow transplant.
+You may also need radiation treatments or a procedure called a stem cell transplant.
 Your doctor will talk to you about what kind of treatment may be best for you.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Enter G432 in the search box to learn more about "Non-Hodgkin's Lymphoma: Care Instructions."
+Enter G432 in the search box to learn more about "Non-Hodgkin Lymphoma: Care Instructions".